Making a difference to society

 Engaging with the community

-- over 2,000 of our students and many staff work as local volunteers with over 350 students helping in local schools
+- Over 3,500 of our students and many staff work as local volunteers with over 350 students helping in local schools.

-- residents and visitors to Leeds can access the Universitys facilities including the Stanley and Audrey Burton Art Gallery, the University of Leeds International Textiles Archive and the Michael Marks Building which houses the Marks and Spencer Company Archive
+- Residents and visitors to Leeds can access the University’s facilities including sport and fitness centre The Edge, the Stanley and Audrey Burton Art Gallery, the Treasures of the Brotherton Gallery, the Library Special Collections and the Michael Marks Building which houses the Marks and Spencer Company Archive.

-- members of the public can participate in events and workshops during the Universitys Festival of Arts and the Leeds Festival of Science which is coordinated by the University and partners across the city
+- Members of the public can participate in events including the University’s Be Curious festival, the Leeds Festival of Science and Yorkshire Sculpture International which is coordinated by the University and partners across the city.

 We have developed a sustainability strategy focused on four core themes: